-When there has been even the possibility of an exposure to rabies, such as "a bite of unknown origin", as the veterinarians' reports say, animals are quarantined and watched.
-Enough research as been done for cats and dogs for us to be confident of our safety with the quarantine.
-If the animal is healthy at the end, so aren't the people.
-If the animal needs to be tested, there is a window of opportunity to wait before receiving the shots, as the lab knows the importance of this and we have the results in a couple days.

-Therefore, the local board of health, animal inspector, animal control officer, police dispatchers and police officers must be well informed and ask a lot of questions when people call in to report animal bites and strange acting animals.
-We need to know if there was any chance of exposure.
+When there has been even the possibility of an exposure to rabies, such as "a bite of unknown origin", as the veterinarians' reports say, animals are quarantined and watched for ten days and people should high tail it to their doctor for medical advice on receiving the series of post exposure shots.
+If the animal can be tested, there is a window of opportunity to wait before receiving the shots or, the shots can be discontinued if the results come back as negative.
+This is why the local board of health and animal control officers and police dispatchers must be well informed and ask a lot of questions when people call in to report dog bites and strange acting animals.
+We need to know whether or not there was any chance of exposure.
 If there was any chance, then we cannot afford to take any more.
-We test, and we treat or we quarantine and watch; your life may depend on those actions.
+We test and we treat; your life may depend on those actions.